Chole bhature

-Chole bhature (/hi/; also known as channa bhatura) is a North Indian dish pairing chickpea curry with bhatura, a deep-fried flatbread.
+Chole bhature (/hi/; also known as channa bhatura) is a dish pairing chickpea curry with bhatura, a deep-fried flatbread.
 A common street food, chole bhature is often eaten as a breakfast dish.
 It is associated with Punjabi cuisine, though various views exist on the dish's origin.
 It is also popular in Delhi, where it was introduced after the partition of India.
-By the 2010s, it became a popular fast food across India.
-The Indo-Trinidadian dish doubles is controversially said to be an adaptation of chole bhature.
+By the 2010s, it had become a popular fast food across India.
+The Indo-Trinidadian dish doubles is believed by some to be an adaptation of chole bhature.

 Preparation and serving

 Chole bhature is a combination of chole (chana masala, or chickpea curry) and bhatura, a deep-fried bread made from maida (refined wheat flour).
 The chole is made by soaking white chickpeas before pressure cooking them in a gravy of tomatoes, onions, and spices, with a thick consistency.
 Chole differs from typical chana masala as it does not use tomatoes.
 Styles of chole include pindi chole, whose dark color results from ingredients such as amla or tea, and the pahadi style, which is red.
 Bhature is made of dough that is fermented before being rolled and fried, which causes it to quickly puff up before turning crispy and golden brown.
 The dish is served hot.

 Chole bhature is primarily a breakfast dish, sometimes accompanied with lassi.
 It may also be served at all times of day.
 It is commonly served as a street food and may be accompanied by onions, chutney, achaar, or lemon slices.